-- This study is a post-marketing commitment in the US. - Study population: pregnant women, vaccinated with GSK sIIV during pregnancy or within 28 days preceding conception, volunteering to take part in the study. - Type of study: self-contained. - Data collection: initial and follow-up data will be collected using 2 questionnaires.
-Follow-up of cases is performed within 3 months of the estimated date of delivery (EDD) to ascertain outcome and approximately 6 months and 12 months after the EDD (for all live births) to ascertain the presence of birth defects not diagnosed before.

-• After transition of the ongoing pregnancy registrations into one combined PASS for GSK sIIVs, data will be collected for a minimum of 5 years starting Q2 2014.
+- This study is a post-marketing commitment in the US. - Study population: pregnant women, vaccinated with GSK sIIV during pregnancy or within 28 days preceding conception, volunteering to take part in the study. - Type of study: self-contained. - Data collection: initial and follow-up data will be collected using 3 questionnaires.
+Data for enrollment will be collected using the Initial Notification Form.
+Follow-up of cases is performed within 2 months of the estimated date of delivery (EDD) to ascertain pregnancy outcome (through the Pregnancy Outcome Form) and approximately 6 months and 12 months after the EDD (for all live births for whom the contact details of their HCP will be available) to ascertain the presence of birth defects not diagnosed before (through the 6- and 12-month post-delivery Follow-Up Form). - After transition of the ongoing pregnancy registrations into one combined PASS for GSK sIIVs, data will be collected for a minimum of 5 years starting Q2 2014.